 I've been a journalist since the 1990s, starting my career as a metro newspaper reporter at several dailies, including the Las Vegas Review-Journal and the Fort Worth Star-Telegram.
 These days I primarily write for magazines and online publications about health and business, although I stray into related areas—science, psychology and human-interest stories.

-My articles have been published in more than three dozen publications and counting, including Kaiser Health News, Health Affairs, STAT, Slate, Mosaic Science, Nature, and Texas Monthly.
-Some of my favorites: the science of lightning survivors and their injuries, the launch of a national sepsis prevention effort, the role of community paramedicine with hospice patients, the do-nothing dilemma for cancer patients and a profile of a hard-charging pediatric surgeon who won't permit spina bifida to slow her down.
+My articles have been published in more than three dozen publications and counting, including Health Affairs, KFF Health News, Slate, STAT, Nature, Texas Monthly, and the Washington Post.
+Some of my favorites: the science of lightning survivors and their injuries, the impact of reproductive law changes on Texas patients, the threat that climate change poses for electricity-dependent patients, and the profile of a hard-charging pediatric surgeon who won't allow spina bifida to slow her down.

 I grew up on the East Coast, where I studied political science at Wellesley College and later earned a master’s in journalism from American University.
 I’ve enjoyed numerous cross-country relocations since: South Texas, Las Vegas, Los Angeles and a stint in Madrid on a journalism Fulbright.

 I’m now settled in Fort Worth with my family and two Yin and Yang cats.
-When I can steal some time away from work, I play tennis, swim laps and ideally make a break for the beach.
 Feel free to contact me.